open-contracting/standard/docs/guidance/publish/change_history.md

 # Change history

-The following example shows how to publish a contracting process' data as it unfolds.
-Releases are built and published for each event in the process.
-Records are updated for each new release available.
+The following example shows how to publish data about a contracting process.
+Publish a release for each event in the process and update the record each time you publish a release.

 Each subsection refers to a stage or event in the contracting process lifetime.